£340m is being invested in the railway in the Liverpool City Region

 This additional fourth track will allow faster intercity services to overtake local stopping services, enabling faster journeys on the route.

-Newton-le-Willows station is being transformed into a transport hub, with a new bus interchange, extended car park facilities and a new booking hall on the south side of the station.
-New lifts, subway and stairs will also improve accessibility at the station.
+Newton-le-Willows station has been transformed into a transport hub, with a new bus interchange, extended car park facilities and a new booking hall on the south side of the station.
+New lifts, subway and stairs have also improved accessibility at the station.

-The new facilities are due to be complete and open to the public in early January.
-The project is funded by the Liverpool City Region through Local Growth Fund and Merseytravel.
+The new facilities were completed and open to the public in early 2019.
+The project was funded by the Liverpool City Region through Local Growth Fund and Merseytravel.

-To keep both the station and the Liverpool to Manchester railway line open for passenger services throughout the project, an innovative horizontal piling method has been used in the construction of the new subway that will link the new step-free access to both platforms via lifts.
+To keep both the station and the Liverpool to Manchester railway line open for passenger services throughout the project, an innovative horizontal piling method was used in the construction of the new subway which provides step-free access to both platforms via lifts.

 The Weaver Wavertree project, covering 22 miles of railway in the Liverpool City Region, is complete.
 Work has been delivered over two phases: